ShaonMajumder/books-react-auth-app/Readme.md

         - Pagination
         - Button

-    - How to store the result of query from createApi in a slice (unimplemented)
+    - How to store the result of query from createApi in a slice

     change classname conditionally react